mpdehaan/camp/README.md

 Goals are to provide:

-   * a pythonic and intuitive music theory library, enabling "music as code"
+   * a python-based, intuitive music theory library, enabling "music as code"
-   * tools that enable composition at faster speeds, inspired by trackers but evolved from them
    * scale awareness at the forefront with ability to use roman numeral notation for chords, etc
    * a library suitable as a basis for theory-backed algorithmic composition programs
+   * tools that enable composition at faster speeds, inspired by trackers but evolved from them
+   * a system that can represent a mesh network of improvising but conducted "musicians"
    * pluggable output modes so we're not dependent on some library continuing to work, but enable both realtime MIDI, MIDI output, and notation
    * a friendly entry format for rapid transcription of scores across multiple tracks, inspired by classic step sequencers
    * a library of usable mutators to slice, dice, and evolve musical patterns
    * easy to describe automation of synth parameters (filter cutoffs, wub wub, etc)
    * endless-composition genre-shifting program  suitable for never ending songs that also remain interesting

+These features might not all be used at the same time or even be 100% compatible, but will grow and evolve out of a common base.

 License
 =======